mbahraoui/Plant-Disease-Frontend/README.md

-# The link to to the backend repo
+# The link to the backend repository
 https://github.com/mbahraoui/Plant-DiseaseDetection-Backend